-Oscar C. Boldt is Chairman of The Boldt Company, one of the nation’s largest and most highly respected construction firms.
+Oscar C. Boldt was Chairman of The Boldt Company, one of the nation’s largest and most highly respected construction firms.
 Under Oscar’s guidance, The Boldt Company – founded by his grandfather in 1889 – developed a national presence with much activity in the institutional and hospital construction arena.
 The Boldt Company’s sterling reputation for efficiency, innovation and integrity is a reflection of Oscar’s personal history of service and community support, including his service as a navigator on a 15th Air Force B24 bomber in Italy during World War II.
 When the war ended, he returned to Madison to complete his Civil Engineering education.
 On graduation in 1948, he returned home to Appleton to join the family’s small construction company, then in its 59th year.
 Oscar has been deeply involved in community activity, serving on many community boards, frequently as Chairman.
 He was part of a small group that developed the Fox Cities Performing Arts Center, which has become a model for success in other communities.
-He considers that his greatest achievement was marrying Patricia Hamar, but he has also received much additional recognition, including several honorary degrees.
-O. C. Boldt still works actively for The Boldt Company and is engaged in many community activities in Appleton and beyond.
+He considered that his greatest achievement was marrying Patricia Hamar, but he also received much additional recognition, including several honorary degrees.
+O. C. Boldt passed away on June 9th, 2020, with Pat Boldt at his side.

 Patricia Boldt graduated from (then) Lawrence College in 1948.
 Following her marriage to O. C. Boldt, she took on the roles of wife, mother of three and community volunteer.
 In the course of living in Appleton for 59 years, she has served on many community boards, often as secretary or president.
 She was the first woman chosen as president of the United Way.
 As an active member of Memorial Presbyterian Church, Pat was ordained both as an elder and deacon, taught Sunday school, served on the church building committee, and was twice on the Pastor Nominating Committee.
 Along the way, she drove for Meals on Wheels, was a trail guide for fourth graders at a nearby nature center, was a reading tutor for first grade students, and for many years was an interviewer at an emergency assistance agency.
 From 1974-82, Pat was a member of the Board of Regents of St. Olaf College; she was given the Groth Mentoring Award in 2002.
 Pat Boldt was a patient of Dr. Richard Dortzbach from 1978-1990, and has had extensive experience with eye care at the University of Wisconsin.
 Together, Pat and O. C. Boldt have been honored with the Walter Rugland Community Service Award, the St. Olaf Regents Award, and honorary degrees from Lawrence University.